Depreciation and Business Taxes

 Depreciation is calculated in various ways, but the process generally includes the original cost of the asset, including costs of acquiring the asset, transporting it, and setting it up.
 The asset's salvage or "scrap" value is then subtracted.
 This number is then divided over the years of "useful life" of the asset.
 Useful life is determined by the IRS based on a schedule set up for various types of property.
 The business can include a specific amount on its income tax return as an expense during each year of the useful life of the asset.
 This reduces the taxable income of the business.

-As an example, let's say that a business purchases office furniture for $20,000.
-The furniture has a useful life of 10 years and a scrap value of $1,000.
+As an example, if a business purchases office furniture for $20,000; the furniture has a useful life of 10 years and a scrap value of $1,000.
 Using straight-line depreciation, the resulting $19,000 cost is divided over the furniture's 10 years of life.
 The business can, therefore, deduct $1,900 in depreciation on its tax return in each of those 10 years.

 Methods of Depreciation

 Depreciation is determined by one of several methods that have been approved by the IRS.
-The most common method is straight-line depreciation used in the above example.
-Other methods are double-declining balance and sum-of-the-years'-digits.
+The most common method is the straight-line depreciation used in the above example.
+Other methods are double-declining balance and sum-of-the-years'-digits, both of which allow for more depreciation in the early years of owning the asset.
 You might benefit from one depreciation method more than another so consult with a tax professional to determine which one is best for you to use.

 Depreciation can also be accelerated, allowing a business to deduct more of the cost of the asset in earlier years.
 The two most common types of accelerated depreciation are Section 179 expenses and bonus depreciation.